The Water Calisthenics Pool Circuit Workout!

 This is one circuit.
 Use the time wading between each of the five exercises as rest and repeat the circuit four times for a complete workout.

 Ready?
-Here are the detailed instructions for each exercises of this pool circuit workout:
+Here are the detailed instructions for each exercise of this pool circuit workout:

 1. Wet Step Ups

 Step-ups are easy right?
-They are if the step is low—that’s called walking up stairs—but I bet you can’t do a proper step-up on to a ledge that’s above waist height.
-That is, unless you’re in water.
+They are if the step is low that’s called walking upstairs, but I bet you can’t do a proper step-up on to a ledge that’s above waist height.
+Unless you’re in water, that is.